Skip to Content

 Massachusetts Home Energy Assistance Program (HEAP)

-Massachusetts HEAP, commonly referred to as Fuel Assistance, helps low-income families and individuals in Massachusetts pay their heating bills during the winter season — up to $600 per household.
+Massachusetts HEAP, commonly referred to as Fuel Assistance, helps low-income families and individuals in Massachusetts pay their heating bills during the winter season.

 Special provisions are also made for those households whose heat is included in their rent and those living in subsidized housing.